Kvadrat (film): Reception

 The public and press were surprised by a stealthy release without any marketing campaign.

 Reviewers noted the film's aesthetic, atmospheric, musical and meditative qualities, as well as its realistic approach, the decision to forego traditional interviews and adopt innovative editing.
 However, the film has also drawn criticism from viewers for its length, bleak tone, and unconventional structure, which lacks traditional character development.
 This polarized response aligns with critic Vsevolod Korshunov's analysis, who described Kvadrat as a play on ugly feelings, a concept by Sianne Ngai that has resonated negatively with certain audiences.

 Iskusstvo Kino — established in 1931 and one of Europe's earliest magazines specializing in film theory and review, alongside the British magazine Sight & Sound and the French magazine Cahiers du Cinéma, published a positive review of Kvadrat in its May/June 2019 printed and online issue.
 Evgeny Maisel noted the peculiar dilemma of "monotony and isolation" in the DJ's profession, where the protagonist remains "detached from the joy he provides", trapped in a repetitive cycle of travel and work, all captured through Ivanov's equally self-restrained minimalism.
 In 2022, during the ongoing Russian invasion of Ukraine, the magazine's editor-in-chief, Anton Dolin, was declared a foreign agent due to his political dissent and fled the country.
 Iskusstvo Kino ceased publication in May 2023.

-Despite the destruction of lives, cooperation, and culture, Kvadrat continues to be recognized by major techno music press and viewers worldwide for its immersive quality, its unmatched dub techno soundtrack, and its unique portrayal of the DJing profession—a perspective that remains rare in cinematic depictions of the industry.